sci4punk/whorunswhat/README.md

 Once a few more features are added, it will be moved to it's new home at it's proper domain: whorunswhat.com

 The WhoRunsWhat Google Chrome extension is planned for future development

-For more information, you can contact Steve Englander through [Github](https://github.com/confidenti-al)